WarnerMedia's The Prow

 Generative Sound Sculpture

 Multinational media and entertainment conglomerate WarnerMedia tasked us with providing audio solutions for various atria and public spaces in their Hudson Yards location.
-Among other deliverables, we developed a generative, constantly evolving composition to accompany a 12-story light and sound sculpture titled 'the Prow.'
+Among other deliverables, we developed a generative, constantly evolving composition to accompany a 12-story light and sound sculpture called 'the Prow.'

 Designing the Sound Architecture

 We developed 18 unique compositional systems that are manipulated and influenced by Warner streaming content, yielding nearly infinite possibilities for ambient music in the space.
-In addition to using color hue and intensity to inform composition, we also built a custom audio convolution tool that turns any audio stream into an ambient bed, integrating with the larger composition.
+In addition to using color hue and intensity to inform composition, we built a custom audio convolution tool that turns any audio stream into an ambient bed, integrating with the larger composition.

 Spatialized Audio